QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 You can use your ``Tab`` key to insert 4 spaces, but you need to make sure it's configured to do so.

-If you are using a Jupyter notebook you will have no problems here.
+If you are using a Jupyter notebook, you will have no problems here.

-Also, good text editors will allow you to configure the Tab key to insert spaces instead of tabs --- trying searching online.
+Also, good text editors will allow you to configure the Tab key to insert spaces instead of tabs --- try searching online.

 While Loops